 India-US Relationship – PM Modi’s Visit to USA (September 2014)

 After a hectic, five days in the United States, it is time to take stock of the achievements of Prime Minister Narendra Modi’s visit.
-U.S. businesses, clearly disaffected by the difficulties they face in doing business with India, had also signalled its desire to renew investments.
+U.S. businesses, clearly disaffected by the difficulties they face in doing business with India, had also signaled its desire to renew investments.

-On issues where the countries differ, like the nuclear deal, trade and World Trade Organisation (WTO), they seem to have deferred negotiations, indicating that no progress was made in resolving them.
+On issues where the countries differ, like the nuclear deal, trade, and World Trade Organisation (WTO), they seem to have deferred negotiations, indicating that no progress was made in resolving them.
 In that context, even the renewal of the strategic partnership, and reference to “joint and concerted efforts” to dismantle terror groups including al-Qaeda, Lashkar-e Taiba, Jaish-e-Mohammad, the D-Company, and the Haqqanis” do not indicate any particularly new action or formulation.

 The statements seem most opaque when it comes to spelling out a shared worldview for India and the U.S.: while referring obliquely to China’s aggression in the South China Sea, ‘global crises’ like the situations in Iraq and Syria, and cooperation in Afghanistan, and a confounding, long reference to North Korea (DPRK), they list no action or step that the two countries hoped to take together.
 And while both sides made it clear ahead of the talks that the U.S. would request, and India would discuss the possibility of joining the anti-Islamic State coalition, there was silence on where those discussions led.
-On all fronts of the ‘comprehensive dialogue’, that is, eight issues including energy, health, space, women’s empowerment, trade, skills, strategy and security, Mr. Modi’s visit successfully brought India-U.S. ties, that were faltering for a few years, back on track.
+On all fronts of the ‘comprehensive dialogue’, that is, eight issues including energy, health, space, women’s empowerment, trade, skills, strategy and security, Mr Modi’s visit successfully brought India-U.S. ties, that were faltering for a few years, back on track.

 India-United States Relations – UPSC Notes:- Download PDF Here